Middle Ground

 25.–27.8.2023

-Middle Ground is an initiative that invites literature festivals from around the world to HKW on a yearly basis to explore literary and oraliture practices and networks.
+Middle Ground is a yearly series that invites literature festivals from around the world to HKW to explore literary and oraliture practices and networks.
 The project takes its name from Nigerian novelist Chinua Achebe’s contemplation of the ‘middle ground’ as a position that is ‘aware of a future to head into and a past to fall back on; it is the home of doubt and indecision, of suspension of disbelief, of make-believe, of playfulness, of the unpredictable, of irony.’

 By simultaneously building on and departing from standard festival models, Middle Ground celebrates the poetics of multitude which underpin various epistemologies of production by expanding geographies of knowledge production and knowledge flow.
 In Poetics of Relation, Édouard Glissant points out that ‘the cultures of the world have always maintained relations among themselves that were close or active to varying degrees, but it is only in modern times that some of the right conditions came together to speed up the nature of these connections’.
 Glissant’s and Achebe’s words provide an important framework to navigate the ethical considerations surrounding North-South collaborations.
 Drawing from an in-depth understanding of the historical and socio-cultural context within which these collaborations have existed, Middle Ground cultivates collaborative paradigms of interaction which are of mutual benefit.